eveconnolly1234/PHP-Databases/README.md

   </li>

 <li>
  Include appropriate error handling ie it should be able to recover and respond appropriately when a database connection fails or when a query fails and causes an error.
-Informative error messages should be displayed on your webpages so that a person using your website understands where the problem has occurred.
+Informative error messages should be displayed on the webpage so that the user understands where the problem has occurred.
   </li>
   </ul>